-The Bachelor of International Public Health advances the core principles of the PLuS Alliance by developing solutions to global challenges and generating social impact in health and health care.
-This degree program is designed to build and strengthen the international public health workforce and includes coursework from three leading universities: ASU, the University of New South Wales and King's College.
+The Bachelor of International Public Health is designed to build and strengthen the international public health workforce and includes coursework from three leading universities: ASU; the University of New South Wales, Sydney; and King's College, London.
 Aligned with U.S. accreditation standards in public health, the Bachelor of International Public Health coursework teaches new approaches to emerging public health issues including health promotion, communicable disease prevention, environmental health, public health surveillance and global health management.
 This program helps students to develop and apply knowledge from multiple disciplines to promote the health and well-being of the human population.

 Students also have the opportunity to study abroad through optional faculty-led global intensive experiences as well as semester, summer and spring break programs.

-In their final year, students will complete a capstone experience either locally or abroad in their area of interest, which will prepare them for careers in global health policy, data and informatics, systems thinking, and community-based care.
+In their final year, students complete a capstone experience in their area of interest, which prepares them for careers in global health policy, data and informatics, quality and process improvement, and community-based care.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The most recent report of the United Nations High-Level Commission on Health Employment and Economic Growth described the importance of a global workforce that will support the creation of 40 million new jobs, particularly in low- and middle-income countries by 2030.
-Critical needs include global health policy, data and informatics, systems thinking, ethics, economics and community-based care.
+Critical needs include global health policy, data and informatics, quality and process improvement, ethics, economics and community-based care.